getfunds/ANFThedera/README.md

 1. **AI Art Generation** - Leverages text-to-image ai agents to generate high-quality, AI artwork
 2. **Digital Painting Studio** - A professional-grade canvas-based drawing tool with multiple brushes, colors, and layers

-What sets ANFT apart is its **three-layer authenticity system**: every artwork is tied to a Decentralized Identity (DID), cryptographically hashed for integrity verification, and permanently attested on-chain through Hedera Consensus Service, creating an immutable chain of provenance that proves ownership, authenticity, and creation history.
+What sets ANFT apart is its **three-layer authenticity system**: every artwork is tied to a Decentralized Identity (DID), cryptographically hashed for integrity verification, and permanently attested on-chain through Hedera Consensus Service, creating an immutable chain of provenance that proves authorship, authenticity, and creation history.

 ---